JerkyTreats/tetris/README.md

 ## Goals

 - ~~Complete Tutorial~~
+- ~~Dynamic Border~~
 - Add proper new peice queue (A bag containing each piece randomly chosen until every piece chosen, then create new bag).
 "Real" Tetris shouldn't be full random Piece selection.
 - Score/Reward
 - Scaling Speed on line(s) cleared.

+## Known Bugs

+- Ghost piece shouldn't search from bottom up, it should start from top and search down.